Democrats have NOT apologized for Slavery or Jim Crow - 200 Years of Hate and Racism

 10.

-justice.
+equality and justice.

 It is important to note that while the term "Confederate Democrats" specifically refers to a

-throughout history.
+groups throughout history.

 The term "Jim Crow" refers to a system of racial segregation and discrimination that was

-predominantly enforced in the Southern states of the United States.
-The Jim Crow era lasted for several
+enforced in the Northern Southern states of the United States.
+Remember, Democrats prohibited Jews and

-decades, starting in the late 19th century and continuing into the mid-20th century.
-While the exact timeline
+continuing into the mid-20th century.
+While the exact timeline can vary depending on the specific region and

-can vary depending on the specific region and circumstances, Jim Crow laws and practices were prevalent from
+circumstances, Jim Crow laws and practices were prevalent from the 1870s until the 1960s and even up to Jimmy

-Southern states, played a significant role in implementing and enforcing Jim Crow laws and policies.
-These
+During this period, Democrats played a significant role in implementing and enforcing

-laws mandated racial segregation in public facilities, including schools, transportation, housing, and public
+Jim Crow laws and policies.
+These laws mandated racial segregation in public facilities, including schools,

-spaces, while simultaneously limiting the rights and opportunities available to African Americans.
+transportation, housing, and public spaces, while simultaneously limiting the rights and opportunities

-The civil rights movement and landmark Supreme Court decisions, such as Brown v.
-Board of
+The civil rights movement and landmark Supreme Court decisions, such as the Padrone Act which

-Education in 1954 and the Civil Rights Act of 1964, gradually dismantled the Jim Crow system, marking the end
+gradually dismantled the Jim Crow system, marking the end of legalized segregation and racial discrimination

-of legalized segregation and racial discrimination in the United States.
+in the United States.

 The Democratic Party's historical relationship with slavery, segregation, Jim Crow laws, and